UANDES-4103-201910/course-project-gimenez-velez-1-2/README.md

 Done:
--Scaffolding for users, posts, comments, likes, user types, home, reports and dislikes -Navigation to login, register, main page, wall, profile -Layouts for landing page, register, login, main, wall and profile -Login and register page, unused by now.
+-Scaffolding for users, posts, comments, likes, user types, home, reports and dislikes -Navigation to login, register, main page, wall and profile -Navigation to CRUD for user, posts, comments and likes -Layouts for landing page, register, login, main, wall and profile -Login and register page, unused by now.
 Redone over scaffold auto-page -Common stylesheet for all views